DivvyPayHQ/devops-danielrich/README.md

 Use
 ---
+Update: api is currently deployed to https://weerj5bs2e.execute-api.us-west-2.amazonaws.com/api/ and is running in a Lambda function.
+Feel free to test from there.
 Once the docker container is running, it will act as an API endpoint.
 Try hitting the following URL's once your container is running
 - `http://127.0.0.1/ship-pilots`